I bought my first a carpet in Morocco today. We are in Meknes, Morocco, an interesting town.

-He also showed us this typical craft booth where the man who runs it sleeps in the booth on the floor (look closely and you will see him) until the ladies come to shop.
+He pointed out things of cultural difference, like this typical craft booth where the man who runs it sleeps in the booth on the floor (look closely and you will see him) until the ladies come to shop.

 There was a lot more including the souks and in the end, he took us to a carpet store – “No obligations, strictly hospitality.”